sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. The stern parent whose approval you could never win.
 2. A rakish older sibling who was disinherited.
 3. A muckraking reporter constantly trying to catch you in a scandal.
-4. One of your familyís staff, who snuck you sweets in between lessons.
+4. One of your family√≠s staff, who snuck you sweets in between lessons.
 5. A spiteful rival who smeared your name in public, leading to your fall from grace.
 6. The tutor who could always coax the best out of you.
 7. An elderly relative who makes frivolous demands of your time.
-8. The child of a member of your familyís staff with whom you grew up and possibly had a romance with.
+8. The child of a member of your family√≠s staff with whom you grew up and possibly had a romance with.
 9. The mysterious old sage who approached your family to tell them you had a gift.
-10. An old school chum youíre always having to bail out of troubleósometimes literally.
+10. An old school chum you√≠re always having to bail out of trouble√≥sometimes literally.

 **Socialite Mementos**